darylho0609/darylho0609/README.md

 I'm currently pursuing a **B.Sc.
 (Hons) in Actuarial Studies** at APU.

-This GitHub is my **academic archive**, where I document my coursework, statistical experiments, and progress in applying mathematics and statistics through **R, Python, SQL, and Excel/VBA**.
+This GitHub is my **academic archive**, where I document my coursework, statistical experiments, and progress in applying mathematics and statistics through **R, Python, SQL, Excel/VBA, and LaTeX**.

 ### 🛠️ Tools & Technologies